 Clubs are grouped into 54 Zones within each District.
 Elected Deputy Governors oversee Zone operations.

 Zones are grouped into 8 Districts across the country.
 Each District is led by an elected District Governor.
 The District executive team includes Vice Governors, Deputy Governors and committees, all of which support the clubs.

 National Board of Directors

 The 11-member National Board of Directors, which includes the Kin Canada president and vice president, meets face-to-face quarterly and once per month via teleconference to define vision, policies and Ends (purposes) based on memberships’ needs.

-Kin Canada is headquarted in Cambridge, Ontario.
-Eight full time staff provide administrative services to 534 Kinsmen, Kinette and Kin clubs.
-The chief executive officer is Executive Director Ric McDonald who represents the paid and unpaid staff, and ensures the Association moves forward in the most efficient and cost effective manner towards it mission and objects.
+Kin Canada headquarters in Cambridge, Ontario.
+Eight full time staff provide administrative services to the clubs.
+Grant Ferron is the Executive Director.
+He represents the paid staff, and ensures the Association moves toward its mission and objects in the most efficient and cost-effective manner.

 6 National committees work on special projects and act as a resource to fulfill the various mandates for each department at Kin Canada, as well as help achieve goals set out to further the Association.